START YOUR FREE CONSULTATION

 That’s called insurance subrogation.
 If subrogation applies, your insurance company pays you, and the other party’s insurance company reimburses your insurance company.
 You do not owe money or pay anything out of your own pocket in these situations.

-From deciding where to file your claim to help you with the claims process, your attorney can ensure you take the right steps to bring your claim successfully.
-Your attorney can help you provide the information you need to give to the insurance company without making statements that can harm your case.
+From deciding where to file your claim to help with the claims process, your attorney can ensure you take the right steps to bring your claim successfully.
+Your attorney can help you provide the information you need to give to the insurance company without making statements that could potentially harm your case.
 They will speak on your behalf and fight for your rights with your best interest as their priority.

 One of our experienced Las Vegas or Henderson personal injury lawyers will help you fight back if the insurance company refuses to pay you fairly.
 You don’t need to go at it alone; your attorney will help you through every step of the process to ensure you get the maximum compensation possible.